Barcelona player Mapi León denies ‘touching the private parts’ of an opponent

 León also said that she reserves the right to take legal action against anyone who “might be seeking to exploit this strictly footballing incident to cause me damage and continue spreading unfounded accusations.”

-Barcelona said that it has nothing to add about the incident beyond the statement issued on behalf of León.
-CNN has contacted Liga F and Espanyol for further comment.
+Neither Espanyol nor Barcelona said that they would comment further on the matter.
+CNN has contacted Liga F for a response.

 The-CNN-Wire